abhirajparthan/-Wordpress-Docker-Nginx-Revers-Proxy-phpMyAdmin-Installation-with-Docker-Compose/README.md

     return 404; # managed by Certbot
 ~~~

 Save the file and exit.
-Also please restart the Nginx service before checking the syntax error.
+Also please restart the Nginx service after checking the syntax error.
 Like this
 ~~~
 nginx -t
 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok